vniacsta/nlw5-chat/README.md

-## Chat
+## Support chat

-### made with NLW5 - Node.js
+### made with NLW5 Node.js

-This project is a chat service with lots of cool tools: express.js, typeorm, sqlite and many more ...
+This project is a chat service to support your users/clients.

+Features to implement:
+* Fix bug on the admin side to get more messages from user without the need to send a message
+* Implement auto scroll to the last message

+You're welcome to help out, just let me know :)

+---

+Main technologies:
+#node #express #typeorm #sqlite #socket-io